nlml/nlml.github.io/_posts/2019-06-29-placeholder.md

 ## Skip connections

 I was able to get a big boost in score (~0.610 --> ~0.639) through simply adding [DenseNet](https://arxiv.org/abs/1608.06993)-like skip connections to this kernel.
+I implemented skip connections by concatenating each network layer's input with its output, prior to downsampling via average pooling.

 ### What is it?

-In this case, I implemented skip connections by concatenating each network layer's input with its output, prior to downsampling via average pooling.
 Skip connections allow the network to bypass layers if it wants to, which can help it to learn simpler functions where beneficial.
 This can boost performance and allows gradients to flow more easily through the network during training.

 ### Implementation for FAT2019